marcg-75/movie-center-web/README.md

   - Still at least one field that goes from uncontrolled to controlled.
 - UI
   - Filter component responsiveness.
+  - MUI components doesn't play well with Tailwind.
+Where Tailwind styling is required, please use Headless UI (or custom) components instead.

 ## Rest list